GiannisNikiteas/MD-Simulation-Data-Analysis/README.md

-# MD-Simulation-Data-Analysis
+# md-tools

-Meant to be used in combination with the [MD-simulation](https://github.com/GiannisNikiteas/MD-simulation) in order to assist in the analysis and visualisation of the MD fluid and its statistical properties.
+Meant to be used in combination with the [md-sim](https://github.com/GiannisNikiteas/md-sim) in order to assist in the analysis and visualisation of the MD fluid and its statistical properties.

 It provides methods that allow for visualisation of quantities such as the